Honors College

 Kevin Sheng-Lin Huang, PhD, Professor, Department of Biology and Chemistry

-Louise Ko Huang, PhD, Acting Dean, College of Liberal Arts and Sciences; Director, Center for Research in Science
+Louise Ko Huang, PhD, Vice Provost for Academic Services; Director, Center for Research in Science

 Carole Lambert, PhD, Professor, Department of English